polprog/my8051/readme.md

 The main Verilog module is `top.v`. `test.v` is the Icarus Verilog testbench.

-The `8051_leds/` contains a KiCad project for a small addon board that plugs on the HUB75 header.
+The `8051_leds/` directory contains a KiCad project for a small addon board that plugs on the HUB75 header.
 It's angled so that its parallel with the main PCB.

 `tools/bin2memh.py` is a script that can convert a file to a hex file that is loaded with $readmemh directive.
 This is not an Intel HEX